This was the obvious next post after telling the tale of getting an Asian eye virus and going to the hospital in Vietnam.

 Even though my experience keeps getting funnier in proportion to my eye getting better, the situation is no joke.
 I was very lucky.
 I got a skin infection.
 Last night I met a kid who got Typhoid.
-I also have a Dad who is a physician and could keep an eye on my condition with relative ease.
-Most people - including locals who suffer from these same issues - are not so lucky.

 My health was something I didn't take seriously in the slightest in regards to my trip.
 I figured I am young, I am healthy, I am invincible.... what could ever affect me?